◷ Reading Time: 8 minutes

 When a Task is completed, the Outcome of the Task and the Work reference can be copied to Parameters.

-The Participants and the Owner of a Task can be selected at the design (modeling) time, or it can be dynamically chosen at runtime based on some other criteria.
+The Participants and the Owner of a Task can be selected at the design (modeling) time, or they can be dynamically chosen at runtime based on some other criteria.
 The Activity called Identity Selector allows a Directory Service to be queried at runtime, retrieving a list of relevant Participants based on Role or Name.

 In the above process: